-Each evening, between the hours of 5 pm and 8 pm, Italians take to the streets, to walk and socialize, in a nightly ritual called “La Passeggiatta.”
+Each evening, between the hours of 5 pm and 8 pm, Italians take to the streets, to walk and socialize, in a nightly ritual called “La Passeggiata” (Merriam-Webster defines this lovely Italian term as “a traditional evening stroll in the central plaza by a town’s residents”).
 Sociologists label la passeggiata a cultural performance, and on Saturdays and Sundays entire families participate, this frequently being the main social event of the day.
 Afterward, everyone heads home together for the evening meal.

 For Maggie and I, la passeggiata is one of our favorite treats when we visit an Italian town.
 It is the much-loved evening community stroll, and we love encountering it.

 The passeggiata in Palermo mostly occurs on their main walking street (Via Maqueda), and it is an unforgettable, inspiring sight to see.
 This link is a video I shot as we joined the stroll.